AuraUAS/AuraUAS.github.io/README.md

 to iOS.
 You simply point your favorite browser on your favorite device to the local web server link.

-#### maps

-A traditional top down map is provided that shows the aircraft path.
+- **maps:** A traditional top down map is provided that shows the aircraft path.
 This tool can also be used for route planning.

-#### panel

-A simple aircraft panel is also provided.
+- **panel:** A simple aircraft panel is also provided.
 This is modeled after a modern C172-S instrument panel with working gauges.

-#### props

-An engineering/debugging page is provided for inspecting all the internal values available at the ground station.
+- **props:** An engineering/debugging page is provided for inspecting all the internal values available at the ground station.
 This is live updated as the data is received from the aircraft.

 ## Mission Manager